Skip to content

 CSF computes continuous sectional properties along the tower height (z) - (A(z)), (EI(z)), (GJ(z)), etc. - compatible with OpenFAST ElastoDyn/SubDyn distributed property requirements and validated against NREL 5‑MW reference data.

-example/nrel_5mw_tower.py is to demonstrate the library's performance on complex, real-world structural members, a full-scale model of the NREL 5-MW Reference Wind Turbine Tower was implemented.
+The script example/nrel_5mw_tower.py is used to demonstrate the library's performance on complex, real-world structural members.
+A full-scale model of the NREL 5-MW Reference Wind Turbine Tower was implemented.
 The geometry and material properties strictly follow the technical report "Definition of a 5-MW Reference Wind Turbine for Offshore System Development" (NREL/TP-500-38060).

-The following tables provide a side-by-side comparison between the Numerical results generated by CSF and the Official NREL Reference Data (Table 6-1) pdf official doc.
+The following tables provide a side-by-side comparison between the Numerical results generated by CSF and the official NREL reference data (Table 6-1 of the official PDF).

 CSF Numerical Results (Generated Model)